Flora M'mbugu-Schelling

 Flora M'mbugu-Schelling is a Tanzanian documentary filmmaker, best known for her film These Hands.

 Life

 Born in Tanzania, M'mbugu-Schelling studied at the Tanzanian School of Journalism before doing further study in Germany and France.
 Her debut film, Kumekucha (1987), won a gold medal at the New York International Film Festival.
-These Hands documents the work of Mozambican refugee women, working breaking rocks in a quarry in Tanzania.
+These Hands documents the work of Mozambican refugee women, breaking rocks in a quarry in Tanzania.